 To add a Form to the site, first a page must exist to house the form (See Add a Page on 16).
 Once the web page is added and ready, edit the page and go to the panel labeled Plugins and select Form.

-NOTE: Plugins can only be added after they are validated
+NOTE: Plugins can only be added once the web page is created and saved.